moturiphil/moturiphil/README.md

 ## Hey there 👋

-I am Phil, Software Engineer with an eye for startups and AI technology.
+I am Phil, Software Engineer with passion for building startups and AI technology.